 If the accident has led to an injury that makes it hard or impossible to do your job, you will need to take time off work which could make you entitled to Statutory Sick Pay (SSP).
 If the injury is severe and life-changing, you may also be entitled to benefits.

-You will then want to contact a personal injury specialist like The Compensation Experts.
-They will listen to your account of what happened and determine whether or not you can make a claim.
+You will then want to contact a personal injury specialist who will listen to your account of what happened and determine whether or not you can make a claim.

 If you can make a claim, they will provide you with a solicitor who specialises in workplace accidents who will start to build your case.
 They will do all of the negotiating on your behalf and work to get you the best possible compensation.